zavjs/react-terminal.herokuapp.com/backlog.md

 ### User Stories, Functionality documentation

+- [x] Get available commands with the `help` command.
+Information about a specific command can be retrieved with `help <command name>`

 - [x] When attempting to input an inexisting command, the user should be let known of such, with a "Unknown command: <command>" message

 - [x] The user should be able to create files, one or multiple at once with the following syntax: `touch file.ext` or `touch {fileOne.ext,fileTwo.ext,fileThree.ext}`